tallowen/tallowen.github.com/index.markdown

 section: Home
 ---

 I've decided it was time to put up a website.
-I've put up information about the various projects that I'm working on.
-Check it out under [projects](/projects.html).
+You can see what I'm up to on the blog section.
+Check it out: [blog](/blog).